Big South Fork Scenic Railway: History

 K&T had big plans to become a through trunk line railway.
 The Tennessee Central Railroad had a spur that ran into Monterey, Tennessee, where K&T hoped to meet them.
 Plans called for K&T and TC to meet in Monterey, Cookeville, Crab Orchard, and Harriman.
 They had intentions of using Southern Railway tracks into Chattanooga, but negotiations stalled with SR in 1951.
 In December 1963, the railroad purchased four ALCO S-2 diesel locomotives from the Denver and Rio Grande Western Railroad.
 The line's remaining steam locomotives remained on standby service until their official retirement in February 1964.
 Today, engines #10 and #12 (formerly Southern Railway 4501), (both 2-8-2 Mikados), are currently residing at the Tennessee Valley Railroad Museum in Chattanooga, Tennessee with #12 restored to operational condition with its original Southern Railway colors and number 4501 whilst #10 is awaiting restoration.

 In 1974.
 Stearns opened up Justus Mine, which would technically be Mine 19.
 It was named in honor of the town's founder, Justus S. Stearns, and operated from 1974 until its closure by Blue Diamond Coal in October 1987.

 The Big South Fork Scenic Railway started operating on July 1, 1982.
 The railway had 7 open-air passenger cars, all home built, and two ALCo S2 diesel switchers, Nos.
 102 and 105.
 Number 102 was the second of four Alco switchers K&T purchased from the Denver & Rio Grande Western Railway in late 1963.
 Each unit spent two months in East St. Louis, Illinois, getting multiple unit controls installed.

-Today, BSFSR is a thriving railway, pleasing tourists and railfans alike.
-Trains Magazine has said that the K&/BSFSR is a “spectacular trip back in time, when life was simple.
-The scenery is second to none and the hospitality of the citizens and staff is unmatched.”
+BSFSR is a railway that serves tourists and railfans.
+Trains Magazine has said that the K&/BSFSR is a “trip back in time, when life was simple.
+The scenery is second to none and the hospitality of the citizens and staff is good at their job.”